-I am a Fellow of Higher Education Academy now called AdvanceHE.
+I am a Senior Fellow of Higher Education Academy (SFHEA) now called AdvanceHE.
+I am a member of British Management Academy (BAM).
+The BAM is the leading authority in the academic field of management in the UK, supporting and representing the community of scholars and engaging with international peers.
 I am also a member of the Social Policy Association (SPA).
 The SPA is the UK’s professional association for lecturers, researchers, students, and practitioners of social policy in the UK and internationally.

 I have more than ten years of experience of teaching Business related subjects and engaging with home and international students in the UK higher education sector.
 I provide high-quality learning and support to prepare students for study in higher education particularly those who benefited least from their previous educational experiences.
 I have developed a deep understanding of the culturally embedded learning needs of the distinct students and the learners from a background of relative educational disadvantage.
 Most recently, I taught at two affiliated campuses of London Metropolitan University in London for four years.

 In past, I worked for the National Bank of Pakistan as a Finance Processing Officer.
 I also supervised a non-formal female literacy project, ‘Voicing of the poor’ funded by the World Bank out of Japanese Social Development Fund and implemented by the Department of Social Welfare, Women Development and Bait-ul-Mal, Government of the Punjab, Pakistan.
 I practically learnt the dynamics and processes of social innovation and entrepreneurship for a family run business through this project.